wavemaker/docs/learn/how-tos/consuming-existing-wm-api-into-another-wm-project.md

 ![updating host and basepath](/learn/assets/update-host-basepath.png)

-- Enter the **Host URL**.
+- Enter the **Host Name**.
 The host is the URL where the app is hosted.
 For example, `hostid.cloud.wavemakeronline.com/yourappname`.
 - Enter the **Base Path**.
 For example, `/services` is the basepath for HRDB.
 - Click **Save**.